octopuscreative/decent-scss/README.md

-# Octopus CSS Utilities
+# Decent.scss

-A collection of functional CSS utilities.
+A collection of functional CSS utilities as created by the folks at [Octop.us](http://octop.us).

 ## Setup